OleksiiKova/build_master_shop/README.md

 7. IAM User Setup:
 - In the IAM (Identity and Access Management) section, create a new user group with permissions to access the S3 bucket.
 Attach the AmazonS3FullAccess policy.
 - Create a new user and assign the user to the group.
-- Ensure to save the Access Key ID and Secret Access Key for future use in your app configuration.
+- Ensure that you save the Access Key ID and Secret Access Key for future use in your app configuration.

 8. Final Steps:
 - In Heroku, remove the DISABLE_COLLECTSTATIC config variable if it exists.